-Page Figure ES-1: Strategy cost per MWh of customer load, for each strategy in each balancing authority.
-Results are shown for the customer with a commercial load profile.
-For hourly energy matching the target CFE score is 100% Figure ES-2: PV procurement cost in \$/MWh load (left) and carbon abatement cost in \$/metric ton CO 2 (right) Figure ES-3: CO 2 emissions abatement cost (\$ spent per metric ton of CO 2 displaced), for each strategy in each balancing authority.
-Results are shown for the customer with a commercial load profile.
-For hourly energy matching, the target CFE score is 100% Figure ES-4: Strategy cost by strategy, load BA, and load shape.
-Hourly energy matching strategy shown with 100% CFE score Figure 1: PJM systemwide emission rates and fuel mix for a 24-hour period Figure 2: PJM zonal marginal $CO_2$ emission rate for a single 5-minute interval Figure 3: Net procurement cost for PV projects14 Figure 4: Net procurement cost for wind projects15 Figure 5: Carbon abatement cost for PV projects16 Figure 6: Carbon abatement cost for wind projects16 Figure 7: Comparison of cost per MWh of customer load by strategy and customer balancing authority for customers with commercial load.
-For hourly energy matching, the target CFE score is 100% 18 Figure 8: Cost comparison for the hourly energy matching and carbon matching strategies for customers with commercial load and flat load in each balancing authority Figure 9: Carbon displacement by strategy and balancing authority, commercial load.
-For hourly energy matching, the target CFE score is 100%21 Figure 10: Carbon displacement by strategy and balancing authority, flat load.
-For hourly energy matching, the target CFE score is 100% Figure 11: $CO_2$ abatement cost by strategy for customers with commercial load in each balancing authority.
-For hourly energy matching the target CFE score is 100% Figure 12: Cost comparison for the hourly energy matching strategy for customers with commercial load and flat load in each balancing authority Figure 13: Comparison of carbon footprint for the annual energy matching strategy between the commercial load customer and the flat load customer.
-The commercial load footprint has been scaled up so that each customer uses the same amount of energy per year Figure 14: Comparison of carbon footprint for local annual energy matching strategy between the
+0 Figure 1: PJM systemwide emission rates and fuel mix for a 24-hour period 8 Figure 2: PJM zonal marginal CO_2 emission rate for a single 5-minute interval 9 Figure 3: Net procurement cost for PV projects1 4 Figure 4: Net procurement cost for wind projects1 5 Figure 5: Carbon abatement cost for PV projects1 6 Figure 6: Carbon abatement cost for wind projects1 6 Figure 7: Comparison of cost per MWh of customer load by strategy and customer balancing authors for customers with commercial load.
+For hourly energy matching, the target CFE score is 100% 1 ority 8 Figure 8: Cost comparison for the hourly energy matching and carbon matching strategies for customers with commercial load and flat load in each balancing authority 9 Figure 9: Carbon displacement by strategy and balancing authority, commercial load.
+For hourly energy matching, the target CFE score is 100% 1 Figure 10: Carbon displacement by strategy and balancing authority, flat load.
+For hourly energy matching, the target CFE score is 100% 1 Figure 11: CO 2 abatement cost by strategy for customers with commercial load in each balancing authority.
+For hourly energy matching the target CFE score is 100% 2 Figure 12: Cost comparison for the hourly energy matching strategy for customers with commerci load and flat load in each balancing authority ial 3 Figure 13: Comparison of carbon footprint for the annual energy matching strategy between the commercial load customer and the flat load customer.
+The commercial load footprint has been scoup so that each customer uses the same amount of energy per year aled 4 Figure 14: Comparison of carbon footprint for local annual energy matching strategy between the commercial load customer and the flat load customer.
+The commercial load footprint has been scoup so that each customer uses the same amount of energy per year2 aled 5 Figure 15: Customer cost (\$/MWh) to achieve hourly energy matching at different target CFE score (95%, 98%, 99%, 99.5%, and 100%, shown in orange bars).
+Strategy cost and CFE score of local annu energy matching is shown with the green bar and label, respectively.
+Black dots indicate energy/lo ratio, equal to total procured energy divided by total load.
+This is for a customer with flat load and limit on energy procurement es al bad d no 6 Figure 16: 10-day period in 2025 for customer in LADWP balancing authority, 100% CFE score, flat load 8 Figure 17: 10-day period in 2025 for customer in DUKE balancing authority, 100% CFE, flat load2 9 Figure 18: 10-day period in 2025 for customer in PJM balancing authority, 100% CFE, flat load3 0

-Figure 15: Customer cost (\$/MWh) to achieve hourly energy matching at different target CFE scores (95%, 98%, 99%, 99.5%, and 100%, shown in orange bars).
-Strategy cost and CFE score of local annual energy matching is shown with the green bar.
-Black dots indicate energy/load ratio, equal to total procured energy divided by total load.
-This is for a customer with flat load and no limit on energy procurement Figure 16: 10-day period in 2025 in LADWP balancing authority, 100% CFE score, flat load28 Figure 17: 10-day period in 2025 in DUKE balancing authority, 100% CFE, flat load Figure 18: 10-day period in 2025 in PJM balancing authority, 100% CFE, flat load Figure 19: Capacity mix procured by customers with commercial load and flat load in CAISO, by CFE score.
-The commercial load customer's capacity mix has been normalized to the same total load (8760 MWh / year) as the flat load customer Figure 20: Comparison of cost per MWh of customer load by strategy and customer balancing authority, low gas price scenario.
-For hourly energy matching the target CFE score is 100% Figure 21: Comparison of cost per MWh of customer load by strategy and customer balancing authority, high gas price scenario.
-For hourly energy matching the target CFE score is 100% Figure 22: Strategy Cost by strategy, balancing authority, and load profile.
-Ranked from lowest to highest
+Figure 19: Capacity mix procured by customers with commercial load and flat load in CAISO, by CF FE score.
+The commercial load customer's capacity mix has been normalized to the same total load (8 760 MWh / year) as the flat load customer Ĺ Figure 20: Comparison of cost per MWh of customer load by strategy and customer balancing authority, low gas price scenario.
+For hourly energy matching the target CFE score is 100% 1 Figure 21: Comparison of cost per MWh of customer load by strategy and customer balancing authority, high gas price scenario.
+For hourly energy matching the target CFE score is 100% 1 Figure 22: Strategy Cost by strategy, balancing authority, and load profile.
+Ranked from lowest to highest 3